markvdb/diybookscanner/misc/settings.md

  * keep shutter button half pressed, press tulip button

-The more recent CHDK 1.1.0 r19xx, build date 2012/07/02 seems to crash hard when trying to lua shoot() over ptp.
+The more recent CHDK 1.1.0 r19xx, build date 2012/07/02, as found on the CHDK forums, seems to crash hard when trying to lua shoot() over ptp.

 Turn your camera wheel to P mode and adjust to the settings below.